mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 <a href="voyager-2.3.2-hello-world.mp4"><img src="voyager-2.3.2-hello-world.gif" alt="Screen capture of Proxmox install through TinyPilot" class="img" style="margin-top: 2rem; max-width: 100%; display: block; object-fit: contain;"></a>
 </div>

+Aside from UI changes, we've added several major features, including:

+* Mount virtual USB drives and CD-ROMs
+* Wake on LAN
+* Password-based authentication
+* Software updates from the web UI
+* Video bandwidth tuning

 ## Other projects

 ### *Refactoring English*

-One of my [2021 goals](/solo-developer-year-3/#publish-six-blog-posts-and-one-book) was to publish a book about techniques developers can use to improve their writing.
 In writing this blog for the past five years, I've learned several techniques that have made my writing clearer, more interesting, and more accessible.
-I wanted to write a book capturing everything I've learned.
+One of my [2021 goals](/solo-developer-year-3/#publish-six-blog-posts-and-one-book) was to publish a book of everything I've learned for other developers interested in improving their writing.

 My great shame of the year is that I made almost no progress on the book.

 I've had a ritual for the past three years of writing for an hour every morning.
 That generally translated to about ten blog posts per year.
 I thought that if I spent that time on a book instead, I'd be done within the year.

 Unfortunately, TinyPilot has its own pace that I don't fully control.
-For the first few months of 2021, I stuck to writing for an hour in the morning, but I'd end every day seriously behind on TinyPilot.
+For the first few months of 2021, I stuck to writing for an hour in the morning, but I'd end every day behind on TinyPilot.
 I decided to suspend my writing until TinyPilot required less management, but that never happened.

 I'm still excited to write the book, and I hope I have more time for it this year.

 ### mtlynch.io (this blog)

 As with my lack of book-writing time, I had very little blog-writing time.
-I published three new blog posts, my fewest-ever in five years of blogging.
+I published three new blog posts, my fewest ever in five years of blogging.

-Ironically, the year that I have the least amount of time to write is the year that I was most desperate to do it.
-There are so many things I have to learn for TinyPilot that I wish I could capture while the experience is still fresh in my mind, but there just isn't enough time.
+Ironically, I found myself most desperate to write in the year I had the least amount of time to do it.
+There are so many things I've learned for TinyPilot that I wish I could capture while the experience is still fresh, but there just isn't enough time.

 I kept my habit of writing [monthly retrospectives](/retrospectives/).
 I can budget time for those because they're unambiguously a net positive for my business, even in the short term.
 Sitting down to organize my thoughts almost always reveals some flaw in my strategy or a weakness in my plans that I wouldn't have noticed otherwise.